DestroyedClone/RiskOfBulletstorm/README.md

  - **[Enraged]**: +100% damage.

 ---AI Specific:---
  - **[Charmed]**: Switches to the opposite team and fights the former team.
-Can be damaged by both sides.
+Can be damaged by anybody, including other charmed enemies, but will attempt to avoid the Charmer's team.
  - **[Jammed]**: +100% damage, +100% crit chance, +20% attack speed, +20% movement speed.

 # Current Issues: